hl7ch/ch-orf/input/pagecontent/index.md

 This section corresponds to transaction [CH ORF-1].
 This transaction is used by the Questionnaire Filler and Questionnaire Receiver.
 This is a combination of extracting resources outlined in the SDC workflow [10.1.
 OPTIONAL: EHR system extracts data from Questionnaire Response](http://hl7.org/fhir/uv/sdc/STU3/workflow.html) and sending a Bundle including the extracted information according to Volume 3 and QuestionnaireResponse to the Questionnaire Receiver.

 ##### Scope
-This transaction is used to submit a filled in Questionnaire together with required additional resources and attachments in a Bundle from a Questionnaire Filler to a Questionnaire Receiver.
+This transaction is used to submit a filled in Questionnaire together with required additional resources and attachment in a Bundle from a Questionnaire Filler to a Questionnaire Receiver.

 ##### Actor Roles
 <div style="max-width:40%;">